$B_s \to \mu^+ \mu^-$ in a Two-Higgs-Doublet Model with flavour-changing up-type Yukawa couplings: The decay in the Two-Higgs-Doublet Model of type-II

 In Fig.~\ref{fig::BR_2hdm} we show the branching ratio $\mathcal{B}\left(B_s \to \mu^+ \mu^- \right)$ in the type-II 2HDM as a function of the charged Higgs boson mass.
-The horizontal gray, blue, and violet bands correspond to the experimental measurements of LHCb~\cite{Zyla:2020zbs} and CMS~\cite{CMS:2022dbz} as well as the theory prediction~\cite{Bobeth:2013uxa}, respectively, including 2$\sigma$ uncertainties for the experimental values (cf.~Table.~\ref{tab:numinput}).
+The horizontal green, grey, and violet bands correspond to the experimental measurements of LHCb~\cite{Zyla:2020zbs} and CMS~\cite{CMS:2022dbz} as well as the theory prediction~\cite{Bobeth:2013uxa}, respectively, including 2$\sigma$ uncertainties for the experimental values (cf.~Table.~\ref{tab:numinput}).
 The theory prediction of Ref.~\cite{Bobeth:2013uxa} uses $|V_{cb}|=0.0424\pm 0.0009 $, which is close to today's value inferred from inclusive $b\to c\ell\nu$ decays.
 If one uses $|V_{cb}|=0.03936\pm 0.00068$ from exclusive $B$ decays \cite{HFLAV:2019otj} the central value of the theory prediction for $10^9 \mathcal{B}\left(B_s \to \mu^+ \mu^- \right)$ drops from $3.65$ to $3.15$.

 The coloured lines are predictions from the 2HDM for different values of $\tan\beta$.
-It is interesting to note that for $\tan\beta=25$ low values of $M_{H^\pm}$ are required to reproduce the central value of the LHCb measurement.
-Recently it has been pointed out that LHC data still permit $M_{H^\pm}\leq 400\,$GeV with couplings compatible with solutions of the $b\to c \tau \nu$ flavour anomalies \cite{Blanke:2022kpi}.
-Charged-Higgs explanations of the latter have been found viable in Ref.~\cite{Blanke:2018yud,Blanke:2019qrx} and are invigorated by recent LHCb data on $B\to D^{(*)} \tau \nu$ \cite{LHCbSem}, see Refs.~\cite{Iguro:2022yzr,Fedele:2022iib}.
+It is interesting to note that for $\tan\beta \lesssim 25$ low values of $M_{H^\pm}$ are required to reproduce the central value of the LHCb measurement.
 Of course, in the limit $M_{H^\pm}\to\infty$ all 2HDM curves approach the SM prediction.
 Note that in the type-II model there is a $\tan\beta$-independent 95\% C.L. lower bound on $M_{H^\pm}$ in the range 570-800 GeV from $B\to X_s \gamma$~\cite{Misiak:2017bgg}.
 This bound can be easily weakened with our model's additional couplings discussed in the following section.
-While charged Higgs searches at the LHC are compatible with the quoted $H^\pm$ masses \cite{ATLAS:2018gfm}, the lower bound on $M_{H^\pm}$ inferred from the data on $gg/b\bar b \to A^0[\to\tau^+\tau^-]$ searches is larger than 1 TeV \cite{ATLAS:2022yvl} in perturbed versions of the type-II 2HDM, but can be weakened if e.g.\ the $A^0$ coupling to $\tau$'s is modified w.r.t.\ to the type-II form in \eq{lyuk}.